hackersatcambridge/workshop-love2d/content/notes/notes.md

 ![ZÖMBIE game video](images/zombie.gif)

-ZÖMBIE takes everything to the next level, what if the coins from the previous game, were deadly, chased you down, and had a craving for brains???
+ZÖMBIE takes everything to the next level!
+What if the coins from the previous game, were deadly, chased you down, and had a craving for brains???